The French satirical magazine Charlie Hebdo has been attacked by gunmen, who have killed 12 people at its Paris offices.

 Police would be shown holding the dripping heads of immigrants; there would be masturbating nuns; popes wearing condoms - anything to make a point.

 As a newspaper, Charlie Hebdo suffers from constant comparison with its better-known and more successful rival, Le Canard Enchaine.

 Both are animated by the same urge to challenge the powers-that-be.

-But if Le Canard is all about scoops and unreported secrets, Charlie is both cruder and crueller - deploying a melange of cartoons and an often vicious polemical wit.
+But if Le Canard is all about scoops and unreported secrets, Charlie is both cruder and crueller - deploying a mix of cartoons and an often vicious polemical wit.

 True to its position on the far left of French politics, Charlie Hebdo's past is full of splits and ideological betrayals.

-One long-standing editor resigned a couple of years ago after a row about anti-semitism.
+One long-standing editor resigned after a row about anti-Semitism.

 The paper's origins lie in another satirical publication called Hara-Kiri which made a name for itself in the 1960s.